cheeaun/cheeaun.com/src/blog/_posts/2018-04-17-rebuilding-taxirouter-sg.md

 - Google Maps JS API V3 only allows *fixed* zoom levels (1, 2, 3), which explains the "lag" when it needs to fade in or out the tiles between the zoom levels.
 Mapbox GL JS allows floating-number zoom levels (1.234, 2.887, 3.147) because… vector 😉
 - Markers performance on Mapbox GL JS is so much better, as the data layer is passed to the GPU, as if you're building a game.
 - Customizing the map (markers and styles) based on zoom levels is quite troublesome on Google Maps JS API.
 On Mapbox GL JS, [**expressions**](https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions) are super powerful for data-driven styling.
-Transitions between property values can be automagially interpolated and `zoom_changed` events are not needed!
+Transitions between property values can be automagically interpolated and `zoom_changed` events are not needed!

 On 21 February, I [posted some sneak peeks](https://twitter.com/cheeaun/status/966131208726790145) of the all-new TaxiRouter SG: